Vaishnavi638/HR-Employee-Attrition/README.md

 This project analyzes employee data to identity key factores influcing attrition and predict whether an employee is likely to leave the company using various machine learning models.

-programming language : Python
+programming language : Python,
-Libraries : Pandas, Matplotlib, Seaborn, Scikit-learn, SMOTE Algorithm used : Logistic Regression, Decision Tree, Random forest.
+Libraries : Pandas, Matplotlib, Seaborn, Scikit-learn, SMOTE, Algorithm used : Logistic Regression, Decision Tree, Random forest.